 - relief from anxiety

 Methadone is a long-acting opioid, which means that it stays in the body much longer than short-acting, natural opiates (heroin) and semi-synthetic opioids (oxycodone/hydrocodone).
 The half-life of methadone is anywhere from 24 to 55 hours, whereas the half-life of heroin is only three to eight minutes.
 A person may unintentionally take a lethal dose of methadone without realizing it’s still in their system.

-Signs And Symptoms Of Methadone Abuse
+Signs And Symptoms Of Methadone Opioid Addiction

 Methadone is a Schedule II controlled substance, so despite its legitimate medical purpose, it has a high potential for abuse and may lead to drug dependence.
 Methadone isn’t abused quite as much like illicit drugs like heroin, cocaine or ecstasy but it can be just as dangerous.